Ecora recognises the important role that it can and must play in supporting the energy transition

 Corporate level emissions

-At the start of 2023, we completed a comprehensive greenhouse gas emissions inventory following the Greenhouse Gas Protocol Corporate Accounting and Reporting Standard and Scope 2 Guidance for Ecora’s Scopes 1, 2 and 3 (upstream) at the corporate level.
+At the start of 2024, we began collating the Group’s greenhouse gas emissions inventory following the Greenhouse Gas Protocol Corporate Accounting and Reporting Standard and Scope 2 Guidance for Ecora’s Scope 1, 2 and 3 (upstream) emissions at the corporate level.

 Performance indicator